Equality-AI-Worldie/Women_Data_NLP_Images_Support-Offense/README.md

-# Women Data of NLP, Labels for Support Offense to train NLU-AI
+# Women Data of Labels for Support Offense to train NLP, NLU, Image Recognition AI

 Texts & photos labeled of Support and Offense of Women for creating Equality AI and Natural Language Understanding protections on social platforms.
 Done to accurately label defense of Women as "Support" and offense and defense against as "Offense."